lengjingzju/cbuild/README.md

     * patch_dst: The path of the source code to be patched
 <br>

-* Example: Choose whether to patch or not
+* Extension: Choose whether to patch or not
     * Creates two new packages: patch package (`<package to be patched>-patch-<ID>`) and unpatch package (`<package to be patched>-unpatch-<ID>`)
     * The source package weakly depends on these two packages, Sets `xxx-patch-xxx|xxx-unpatch-xxx` to the `Depend_Names` of DEPS-statement for the source package
     * Creates virtual package `#VDEPS(choice) xxx-patch-xxx-choice(xxx-unpatch-xxx xxx-patch-xxx):`